cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### `"staticGeoServerData"`

 A description of static data to be loaded into and served by GeoServer.
-These are served with the base directory `GEOSERVER_URL/www/icons`.
 The icons can be found at `GEOSERVER_URL/www/icons` and the "other files" (being any regular files or folders) can be found at `GEOSERVER_URL/www/static_data`.

 | Key            | Description                                                                                                                                                                                                                   |